ishanpatel27/Numeric_to_Text_Currency_Convert/readme.txt

 Steps to Run the Program :

 1. Run " currconvert.py "  file in Python Console.
-2. Enter the currency when prompted in numeric form ex : 198
+2. Enter the currency when prompted in numeric for ex : 198
 3. Hit Enter .
 4. Output will be printed on console.